omseeth/omseeth.github.io/_posts/2024-12-27-CNN_sentiment_analysis.md

 A CNN is a fully connected network that operates similar to Feedforward Neural Networks (FNNs) in a feedforward fashion.
 The input is processed along layers and forwarded to the final layer, which can be used for predictions.
 The idea of a CNN is to consecutively extract salient features, such as shapes in terms of their respective pixels, building an abstract feature hierarchy for any given input.
 In this fashion, the model will be aligned through its training to reoccurring patterns, which it can "recognize."
 It's no surprise that CNNs were invented for handwritten digit recognition in images.

 The basic architecture of a CNN is as follows: For any given input, the CNN uses **convolutions**, that is, a **filter** (also called **kernel**) technique to extract local features from the input (e.g., pixels).
 After this filter has **shifted** over the whole input, the extractions are combined together into **feature maps** and then transformed with **pooling**.
-Pooling helps with singling out dominant features and allows to reduces the dimensions of the feature maps.
+Pooling helps with singling out dominant features and allows to reduce the dimensions of the feature maps.
 This process can be repeated multiple times where additional filters can shift again over the pooled output from previous convolutions.
 Finally, for the last part of the network a FNN is used to produce logits for the desired task.

 One CNN layer consists of one convolutional and one pooling layer.